The Middle Way Education Model

 Details

-Guided by a number of Buddhist teachers and scholars, the Middle Way School is the pilot school for a model of Buddhist education with a comprehensive curriculum and teaching methodology that can be used to create new schools, redefine existing schools, and support children’s programs around the world.
-Middle Way is not tethered to one single Buddhist tradition or path.
+Guided by a number of Buddhist teachers and scholars, Middle Way Education is developing a model of Buddhist education with a comprehensive curriculum that can be used to create new schools, redefine existing schools, and support children’s programs around the world.
+Middle Way is nondenominational, not tethered to one single Buddhist tradition or path.
 It is said that the Buddha taught in 84,000 ways, the dharma travelled, and still travels, across cultures, there are three major yanas or schools of Buddhism that coexist harmoniously, and within those multiple paths an individual can pursue.
 This is the wealth of the dharma.
+Middle Way Education develops materials that help educators and parents introduce these Buddhist wisdom traditions to children in contemporary settings.

 Leave a Reply